Which technical and session cookies do we use?

-AT Internet is the web analytics tool selected by the European Parliament to monitor its websites.
+AT Internet is the web analytics tool we selected to monitor our websites.

 We have configured this tool in order to limit as much as possible the collection of personal data of our users.
 For instance, we have implemented the IP address de-identification, which automatically masks a portion of each visitor's IP (Internet Protocol), making it impossible to identify a particular European Parliament visitor via the sole IP address.